 The PCC Standing Committee (Appendix D) oversees NQF's portfolio of 30 PCC measures (Appendix B).
 While most of those measures are part of this Committee's purview, other measures related to pulmonary and critical care conditions have been designated as more appropriate for evaluation in other NQF projects, such as Person- and Family-Centered Care, Health and Well-Being, and Readmissions.

-This portfolio contains 30 measures: 12 process measures, one efficiency measure and 17 outcome measures (Table 1).
+The 30 measures in this portfolio include 12 process measures, 1 efficiency measure, and 17 outcome measures (Table 1).

 Table 1.
 NQF PCC Portfolio of Measures